AaronBachmann/Swagger-API-Documentation/README.md

 The operation object refers to the methods GET, POST, PUT, DELETE, amongst others.
 The operation object describes a single action on an API path.
 For the OpenWeatherMap API there is only one path `/weather`, and one method `get` for that path.

-Adding an operation object to the API path.
+Adding an operation object to the API path:

 ![image](https://user-images.githubusercontent.com/68202736/91376650-68770380-e7d2-11ea-94bd-4caad81fb43b.png)